Robin Williams

 Robin Williams as Popeye

-From 1981 to 1987, the actor was working on several sets.
-His most remarkable works of that time were the comedy The Survivors, where he played the loser trying to escape his psycho stalker, the drama based on John Irving’s The World According to Garp, where he starred together with Glenn Close, and the romantic comedy Moscow on the Hudson, where he played the role of a Russian musician, who left for America by accident, looking for a better life.
+From 1981 to 1987, Williams worked on multiple film projects.
+His standout performances from this period included the comedy The Survivors, where he played a down-on-his-luck guy trying to escape his psychotic stalker, the drama The World According to Garp based on John Irving's novel, where he starred alongside Glenn Close, and the romantic comedy Moscow on the Hudson, where he played a Russian musician who accidentally ends up in America searching for a better life.

 Robin Williams and Glenn Close in The World According to Garp